Jin dynasty (1115–1234): Xuanzong (1213–1224)

-Despite the momentary peace, Xuanzong judged the situation in the north to be too precarious to remain at the Central Capital and relocated the court to the Southern Capital, which was located in the center of the agriculturally developed Chinese plains and defended to the north by the Yellow River.
+Despite the momentary peace, Xuanzong judged the situation in the north to be too precarious to remain at the Central Capital and relocated the court to the Southern Capital, which was located in the centre of the agriculturally developed Chinese plains and defended to the north by the Yellow River.
 Genghis saw the relocation as casus belli for the continuation of the war.
 By December 1214, Muqali's Mongol forces had taken the northeastern portion of the Jin dynasty while the Central Capital fell to the Mongols on 31 May 1215.
 The Khitan and Han subjects of the Jin dynasty defected to the Mongols, who placed the Khitan Shimo Ming'an and Jabar Khoja in charge of the Central Capital.
 At the same time the Jin and Western Xia came into conflict in the west while the Song refused to pay the sum stipulated in the 1208 treaty.
 The Mongols created a Han army out of defecting Jin troops, and another army out of defected Song troops called the "Newly Submitted Army" (新附軍).
 Two Han leaders, Shi Tianze and Liu Heima, and the Khitan Xiao Zhala defected and commanded the three tumens in the Mongol army.

 In Shandong, a rebellion led by Yang Anguo, a man descended from a line of boot and leather workers, plundered the country towns in the east.
 In the summer of 1214, Yang proclaimed himself emperor.
 Despite the ongoing Mongol invasion, the Jin mobilized an army to put down the rebellion.
 The Jin forces led by Pusan Anchen had destroyed most of Yang's strongholds by late autumn.
 Yang was captured and killed in early 1215.
 Another two rebel leaders were defeated in the anti-rebel campaign, but general unrest in Shandong continued to incite rebellions.
-The rebels coalesced into a group known as the Red Coast in 1215.
+The rebels coalesced into a group known as the Red Coats in 1215.
 The Jin were unable to defeat them and in 1217, another Yellow River flood prevented them from taking action in Shandong.
 The Song tried to use the Red Coats to their advantage by offering their leaders official and material assistance.
 In 1218, the Song appointed the rebel leader Li Quan as commanding prefect of Shandong.
 In 1225, the Mongols invaded Shandong, resulting in the surrender of Li Quan in 1227.
 Li Quan joined the Mongols in attacking the Song in 1230 but the invasion ended in failure and Li Quan was killed on 18 February 1231.
 Li Quan's adopted son, Li Tan, inherited his father's position and defected to the Song in 1262, for which Kublai Khan had him executed.